 Enzyme deficiencies can be

 Acquired lactase deficiency (primary adult hypolactasia) is the most common form of carbohydrate intolerance.
-Lactase levels are high in neonates, permitting digestion of milk; in most ethnic groups (80% of blacks and Hispanics, > 90% of Asians), the levels decrease in the post-weaning period rendering older children and adults unable to digest significant amounts of lactose.
-However, 80 to 85% of whites of Northwest European descent produce lactase throughout life and are thus able to digest milk and milk products.
+Lactase levels are high in neonates, permitting digestion of milk.
+In most ethnic groups (80% of Black and Hispanic people, > 90% of Asian people), the levels decrease in the post-weaning period, rendering older children and adults unable to digest significant amounts of lactose.
+However, 80 to 85% of White people of Northwest European descent produce lactase throughout life and are thus able to digest milk and milk products.
 It is unclear why the normal state of > 75% of the world’s population should be labeled a “deficiency.”